Relative Riemann-Zariski spaces

 \section{Introduction}

-Let $k$ be an algebraically closed field and $K$ be a finitely generated $k$-field.
-In the first half of the 20-th century, Zariski defined a Riemann variety $\RZ_K(k)$ associated to $K$ as the projective limit of all projective $k$-models of $K$.
+Let $K/k$ be a finitely generated field extension.
+In the first half of the 20-th century, Zariski defined a Riemann variety $\RZ_K(k)$ as the projective limit of all projective $k$-models of $K$.
 Zariski showed that this topological space, which is now called a Riemann-Zariski (or Zariski-Riemann) space, possesses the following set-theoretic description: to give a point $\bfx\in\RZ_K$ is equivalent to give a valuation ring $\calO_\bfx$ with fraction field $K$ and such that $k\subset\calO_\bfx$.
 The Riemann-Zariski space possesses a sheaf of rings $\calO$ whose stalks are valuation rings of $K$ as above.
 Zariski made extensive use of these spaces in his desingularization works.

-Let $S$ be a scheme and $U$ be a subset closed under generalizations, for example $U=S_\reg$ is the regular locus of $S$, or $U=\eta$ is a generic point of $S$.
+Let $S$ be a scheme and $U$ be a subset closed under generalizations, for example $U=S_\reg$ is the regular locus of $S$, or $U=\eta$ is a maximal point of $S$.
 In many birational problems one wants to consider only $U$-modifications $S'\to S$, i.e. modifications which do not modify $U$.
 Then it is natural to consider the projective limit $\gtS=\RZ_U(S)$ of all $U$-modifications of $S$.
 It was remarked in \cite[\S3.3]{Temst} that working with such relative Riemann-Zariski spaces one can extend the $P$-modification results of \cite{Temst} to the case of general $U$ and $S$, and this plan is realized in \S\ref{applchap}.
 In \S\ref{affsec} we give a preliminary description of the space $\gtS$, which is used in \S\ref{applicsec} to prove the first main result of the paper, the stable modification theorem \ref{stabmodtheorU} generalizing its analog from \cite{Temst}.
-Our improvement to the stable modification theorem \cite[1.1]{Temst} is in the control on the base change one has to perform in order to construct a stable modification of a relative curve $C\to S$.
-Namely, we prove that in order to find a stable modification of a relative curve with semi-stable $U$-fibers it suffices to replace the base $S$ with a $U$-etale covering.
+Our improvement to the stable modification theorem \cite[1.5]{Temst} is in the control on the base change one has to perform in order to construct a stable modification of a relative curve $C\to S$.
+Namely, we prove that in order to find a stable modification of a relative curve with semi-stable $U$-fibers it suffices to replace the base $S$ with a $U$-\'etale covering.